nagrohan579/devops_training/datadog-assignment/README.md

 ### 3. Connecting to EC2 Instance

 #### SSH Connection
-We connect to the EC2 instance using SSH with the provided PEM key file.
+I connected to the EC2 instance using SSH with the provided PEM key file.

 ![SSH Connection to EC2](images/EC2_connect_via_SSH.png)